Support

 A transfer stopped partway through.

 Check that you have write access and enough free space on the destination, and that no other app is locking the files.
-You can safely retry — Chronoframe skips files already in the destination and copies the rest.
-Your originals are untouched.
+Reconnect the destination drive, reopen Chronoframe, and check History before retrying.
+Chronoframe reconciles recorded copies and resumes pending work; your originals are untouched.

 Chronoframe is asking for permission to access a folder.